Shin Splints

 How are shin splints diagnosed?

 Your healthcare provider can most often diagnose shin splints by reviewing your medical history and doing a physical exam.
-X-rays are often needed.
+X-rays are often needed to rule out any stress fractures.
+An MRI or bone scan may be done when necessary.

 How are shin splints treated?

-The best course of treatment for shin splints is to stop any activity that's causing the pain, until the injury is healed.
-Other treatment may include:
+The best course of treatment for shin splints is to stop any activity that's causing the pain until the injury is healed.
+Other treatments may include:

 • Stretching exercises